 All backpacking treks use the patrol method.
 This helps facilitate a greater sense of group accomplishment as all challenges are faced from a group-centered perspective.

 It is wise that participants take part in some form of conditioning prior to arrival to camp, as trails in Western North Carolina are rugged.
 We recommend long day hikes with a weighted pack and/or weekend backpacking trips for your troop’s spring- time activities.
 Individual exercise routines also help significantly.

 If you and your Scouts are looking for the greatest of all Scouting classrooms, and a chance to explore Western North Carolina up close and personal.
 If you are in decent physical shape, and can handle the physical demands of living in the backcountry, then a backpacking trek is for you.

 Scouts will learn various methods to low impact camping methods.
 Scouts will learn how to plan for future backpacking treks in regards to what cooking gear, food, group gear, and personal gear may be needed.
 The high altitude balds are excellent places for the scouts to practice topographic map navigation with the endless views and all the terrain features visible below.

 All backpacking treks offer a Friday day of rafting on the Nantahala River as an optional activity.

-All Treks require 6 participants minimum.
-Group Size maximum includes 1 staff, and at least 1 participant must be an adult, or 2 staff will be required for the trek.
-The Staff subtract from the group size that is listed.
+All Treks require 4 participants minimum.
+At least 1 participant must be an adult, or 2 staff will be required for the trek, which will take away a spot in the group maximum.

 Backpacking Trek Options